mayajuman/mayajuman.github.io/scicomm.md

 <br />

+### ATHENA Podcast

+<a href="https://www.abwis.org/home" target="_blank">ATHENA by Women in STEM</a> is an organization working to make science research accessible to underrepresented and low-income female and genderqueer students, founded by two high schoolers.
+Check out my interview about diversity in STEM and the college experience <a href="https://www.abwis.org/podcast" target="_blank">on their podcast</a>.

 ### Peabody Portraits

 I created a portfolio of original DSLR images of the Peabody Museum paleontology collections, which I presented as a final project for a digital photography class at the Yale School of Art in December 2019.
 This series focused on juxtapositions of the organic and the artificial in natural history museums.
 Here are a few of my favorite images: